 What Are Variable Interest Rates?

 As much as there are different kinds of loans in the market, they all have a common feature which is interest.
 When you borrow money from a lender, you pay back what you borrowed plus interest.
 Note that interest is paid on the amount you borrow and not on the purchase price.
 Typically the average interest rates on car loans is set at almost 5% all the way to 17%, therefore, it important to know what the best suitable interest rates will suit your current situation as some loans may have a low interest rate but they may have hidden costs that may lead you to paying more over the years.
-There are two types of rates and in this article we will be discussing one of them known as a Variable Interest Rate
+There are two types of rates and in this article we will be discussing one of them known as a Variable Interest Rate.

 What is a Variable Interest Rate?